UPPMAX/R-matlab-julia-HPC/docs/julia/interactive.md

         println("The sum of the two numbers is ", summ)
     ```

     **Running the script**

-    - Note that the commands are the same for both HPC2N and UPPMAX!
+    - Note that the commands should be the same for all clusters

     Running a Julia script in the allocation we made further up.
 Notice that since we asked for 4 cores, the script is run 4 times, since it is a serial script